yanok/bazel-slides/slides.md

 # The Magic: Caching

-**Actions are cached aggressively**:
+Actions are cached aggressively:
-- Bazel computes a hash of all inputs to an action (source files, compiler flags, dependency outputs).
+- Bazel computes a hash of all inputs to an action (source files, compiler flags, required dependency outputs and a bit more).
 - If the hash matches a previous run, the outputs are pulled instantly from the cache.

 <!--